Glasgow, United Kingdom

 Twig is an equal opportunities employer and positively encourages applications from suitably qualified and eligible candidates regardless of age, disability, gender reassignment, marital or civil partnership status, pregnancy or maternity, race, religion or belief, sex, or sexual orientation.

-Think you might fit this role?
+Think you might be right for this role?
+We’d love to hear from you!

 To apply, please complete the Online Application Form, attaching a CV and covering letter, demonstrating the extent to which your skills, abilities and experience meet the requirements of this role.
-Applications close at 1pm on Friday the 8th of October.